-10.1 ASSISTANCE TO VICTIM-SURVIVORS
+10.1 ASSISTANCE TO VICTIMS

-The Diocese of Saginaw is committed to support victim-survivors in the spirit of concern which the Holy Father has personally expressed and encouraged.
-The Diocese is committed to providing victim-survivors with appropriate professional assistance.
+The Diocese of Saginaw is committed to support victims in the spirit of concern which the Holy Father has personally expressed and encouraged.
+The Diocese is committed to providing victims with appropriate professional assistance.

-- 10.1.1 If permitted by law enforcement, the Bishop will typically offer to meet with and address the needs of survivors in coordination with the Victim Assistance Coordinator or the Delegate for Safe Environment.
-The Bishop will not publicize meetings with victim-survivors nor use such meetings to make statements regarding the credibility of an accusation. - 10.1.2 The Victim Assistance Coordinator will be notified of all allegations of sexual abuse against a minor involving clergy.
-The Victim Assistance Coordinator will inform the alleged victim of services and procedures.
+- 10.1.1 The Bishop may meet with and address the needs of victims in meetings to be coordinated by the Victim Assistance Coordinator or the Delegate for Safe Environment.
+The Bishop will not publicize meetings with victims nor use these meetings to make statements regarding the credibility of an accusation. - 10.1.2 The Victim Assistance Coordinator will be notified of all allegations of sexual abuse against a minor involving clergy.
+The Victim Assistance Coordinator will inform the alleged victim of services and procedures. - 10.1.3 Contact by the Victim Assistance Coordinator with the alleged victim and family will be promptly initiated, unless otherwise instructed by law enforcement, the victim or the victim's representative.
+Every effort will be made to assist the victim in offering access to available medical care, mental health services, support groups or other social services and spiritual guidance in the spirit of Christian justice and charity to the extent determined appropriate for the situation presented.

-- 10.1.3 Contact by the Victim Assistance Coordinator with the alleged victim-survivor and family will be promptly initiated, unless otherwise instructed by law enforcement, the victim-survivor, or representative.
-Every effort will be made to offer access to available medical care, mental health services, support groups or other social services and spiritual guidance in the spirit of Christian justice and charity to the extent determined appropriate for the situation presented. - 10.1.4 The Diocese will cooperate with local social service agencies and other churches in promoting support groups for victim-survivors and others affected by abuse.
+10.1.4 The Diocese will cooperate with local social service agencies and other churches in promoting support groups for victims/survivors and others affected by abuse.